 - Again, see the lab report writing resources for more information about the contents of a good lab report.

-I will not accept late lab reports unless prior arrangements (at least 24 hours in advance) have been made.
+Late lab reports will not be accepted unless prior (i.e., at least 24 hours in advance) arrangements have been made with the instructor.

 While groups may work together outside of class when deciphering their results, all handed-in material must be unique.
 That is, each group should actually compose their lab reports separately.